---

 </script>

-2. Server-Side Redirects: Use 301 redirects at the server level, not client-side
+2. **Edge/Server Redirects**: Use 301 redirects at the network level.

-If you're using Nuxt, check out Nuxt SEO for built-in SEO features.
-Nuxt SEO provides automatic trailing slash handling through site config and the <SiteLink> component.
+If you're using Nuxt, it provides automatic trailing slash handling through site config.

 [Learn more in Nuxt →](/learn-seo/nuxt/routes-and-rendering/trailing-slashes)